PrismaticPolygon/ComputerVision/report.md

 maxDisparity should be chosen based on your camera's setup.

 Pre-processing is typically performed to reduce photometric variations between the images.

+Weighted Least Squares (WLS) was chosen as the alternative dense stereo ranging method.
+It was found to be far superior to the basic SGBM method.